DRY Don't Repeat Yourself In Terms of Code

 Hence, rule of 3 comes to balance it out.

-The Rule of Three is a pragmatic approach to the Don't Repeat Yourself (Core Principle).
+The Rule of Three is a pragmatic approach to the DRY Don't Repeat Yourself In Terms of Code.
 While DRY emphasizes reducing duplication to maintain cleaner and more maintainable code, the Rule of Three acknowledges that duplication is sometimes unavoidable or even beneficial in the short term.

 Key Points